HMS Nonpareil (1916): Construction and career

 After the Armistice that ended the war in 1918, the Royal Navy returned to a peacetime level of strength and both the number of ships and personnel needed to be reduced to save money.
-The destroyer was transferred to reserve at Portsmouth.
+The destroyer was transferred to reserve, remaining in Portsmouth.
 However, that situation did not last long.
 The harsh conditions of wartime operations, exacerbated by the fact that the hull was not galvanised, meant that the ship was soon worn out.
 Nonpareil was retired, and, on 9 May 1921, was sold to Ward to be broken up at Briton Ferry.